• Written by Phil Zamloot

-• Maximizing Your Investment ,The Basics ,Life As An Exhibitor | May 28, 2025
+• Maximizing Your Investment ,The Basics ,Life As An Exhibitor | Mar 27, 2026

-Ultimate Trade Show Checklist for First-Time Exhibitors
+The Ultimate Trade Show Exhibitor Checklist

-• Maximizing Your Investment ,The Basics ,Life As An Exhibitor | May 28, 2025
+• Maximizing Your Investment ,The Basics ,Life As An Exhibitor | Mar 27, 2026

-Ultimate Trade Show Checklist for First-Time Exhibitors
+The Ultimate Trade Show Exhibitor Checklist

 Most exhibitors reserve their booth spaces about a year before an event.
 In the four to six months leading up to their convention, though, you should start your pre-show planning.
 This is when you plan your exhibit booth design, launch your pre-show marketing campaign, and determine your onsite staff.